 Other Tuition and Fee Requirements:

-1. To ensure that review and approval requirements can be met and that system changes can be accommodated any requests for new fees should be submitted to Student Accounts and Treasury, FSD by December 31st for implementation in the fall session.
-All fee change requests should be submitted to Student Accounts and Treasury, FSD by March 15th for implementation in the fall session.
+1. To ensure that review and approval requirements can be met and that system changes can be accommodated any requests for new fees should be submitted to Student Accounts, Financial Services by December 31st for implementation in the fall session.
+All fee change requests should be submitted to Student Accounts, Financial Services by March 15th for implementation in the fall session.

-2. All general access tuition, supplemental and third party fees will be assessed by SESD and collected by Student Accounts and Treasury, FSD.
+2. All general access tuition, supplemental and third party fees will be assessed by SESD and collected by Student Accounts, Financial Services.
 To ensure that contract and compulsory fees are appropriately recorded and collected, to the extent possible these fees should also be centrally assessed and collected.